20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

-A charming hill stations shrouded in pine forests and hemmed in by mighty Himalayan peaks, Binsar is your ticket to bliss.
-Almost cut off from civilization (as soon as you enter Binsar Wildlife Reserve), Binsar is an ideal place for nature walks, birdwatching and doing nothing.
-It is also favored by artists and writer as they come seeking inspiration of the hills.
+Charming hill stations shrouded in pine forests and hemmed in by mighty Himalayan peaks, Binsar is your ticket to bliss.
+Almost cut off from civilization (as soon as you enter Binsar Wildlife Reserve), Binsar is an ideal place for nature walks, birdwatching, and doing nothing.
+It is also favored by artists and writers as they come seeking inspiration of the hills.

 But the activity that tops the chart of things to do in Binsar is to behold the 360 kilometers panoramic view of the Himalayan peaks from the “Zero Point”.
 The best time to visit this hill station is in summer although it could be visited throughout the year except during monsoon.

 Gangtok: The North East Delight

 Located in the Indian state of Sikkim, Gangtok is a serene and captivating hill station famous for its charming valleys and majestic monasteries.
 It is a bustling and friendly hill station which is flocked by tourists from all around the world.

 The hill town is quite popular with trekking enthusiasts.
 Some popular tourist places in Gangtok include Flower Show, Banjhakri Hills, Tashi View Point, Tsongmo Lake, and Rumtek Monastery.